This action plan aimed to improve the mental health and wellbeing of people living in rural and remote Queensland.

 The 2016 Rural and Remote Action Plan builds on actions being taken under three whole-of-population action plans released in 2015, namely the Early Action, Suicide Prevention and Alcohol and Other Drugs Action Plans.

 This Action Plan focuses on the circumstances and needs of people living in rural and remote Queensland.
-The Rural and Remote Plan commits to 28 actions under three priority areas:
+The Rural and Remote Plan had three priority areas:

 - Better opportunities for good mental health and wellbeing

 In 2016, the Towards a Queensland Rural and Remote Mental Health and Wellbeing Action Plan discussion paper was developed to guide consultation and inform development of the Action Plan.

 We listened to Queenslanders across the State about issues impacting on the mental health and wellbeing of people living in rural and remote communities.
 This included a series of Ministerial Roundtable consultations in 2014.

 Community perspectives from our 2016 consultations in rural and remote communities were published in stakeholder reports:

 Issues raised throughout consultations included:

 - Stigma is a significant barrier to people accessing support early

 - Mental health and wellbeing needs to be discussed more frequently and at all stages of life, not just when there are adverse events occurring, such as drought or natural disasters